tkdlqm2/Walton_final_project/README.md

 ![version1](./images/version1.png) <br><br>

 - second version <br>
 Version 2 complements the inefficient configuration in version 1 by reducing the express server from four to one.
+In addition, real-time transaction event alarm service UI was added.

 ![version4](./images/version4.png)